-When recovering from a serious injury, stroke, major surgery, or a debilitating condition, help is necessary to regain strength, coordination, and balance, in order to live your life as independently as possible.
+When recovering from a crippling injury, a stroke, a major surgery, or a debilitating condition, help is necessary to regain strength, coordination, and balance.

 As a Physical Therapist and Rehabilitation Instructor at Partners in Care, the home care organization where I work, and its affiliate, The Visiting Nurse Service of New York (VNSNY), my colleagues and I work closely with our clients to combine the latest medical knowledge and the most up-to-date technologies with hands-on care.
 We also develop goals for recovery and create a plan of care that helps our clients develop the skills and confidence they need to regain independence.